The Complete Guide to Online B2B Lead Generation

 Probably the most obvious question to ask when discussing CRO is…

-Do you have anything with which a visitor can convert on your website?
+Do you have anything with which a visitor can convert into a lead on your site?

 The most common means of getting someone to convert into a lead online is through the use of calls-to-action (CTAs).
-CTAs do what they claim to do… get people to act.
-They can come in many forms… such as forms, ‘more’ buttons and social sharing buttons to name a few.
+CTAs do what they claim to do.
+They get people to act.
+They can come in many shapes and sizes, such as forms, ‘learn more’ buttons and social sharing links to name just a few.

 So, do you have any?

 Without any form of CTA then you may as well not have a website in the first place.
 Plain and simple, you're missing out on lead generation opportunities.
 And because of this, you may be losing potential revenue.

 If you’re looking for a great introduction into CTAs and the types which could add value to your site then Hubspot is a great place to start.

-If you’re looking to improve what you have then I can tell you that at Axon Garside we follow these four rules:
+But if you’re looking to boost what you already have then we can help.
+At Axon Garside, we follow these rules:

-Heatmaps such as Hotjar give further insight into how visitors are interacting online..
-With heatmaps implemented on your site, you can see where people choose to click or how far down a certain page they choose to scroll..
-If it’s not immediately clear why this is an indispensable asset for improving your conversion rate, let’s drill down further.
+Heatmap tools such as Hotjar give further insight into how visitors are interacting online..
+With heatmaps implemented on your site, you can see exactly where people click, and how far down they scroll.

-Clicks on a heatmap show intent.
-Most of the time those clicks are going to correspond to a button or hyperlinked text but not always...
+Clicks on a heatmap show clear intent.
+Most of the time those clicks are going to correspond to a button or hyperlink but not always...

 Take this example from one of our blogs.
-There’s been a sizeable number of clicks around the term ‘B2B website’.
+There’s been a sizable number of clicks around the term ‘B2B website’.
 If the data suggests people want to know more about a certain topic - appease them.
-Just like we have with this giant repository.

 Next, consider the scroll maps.
 If you can see that 80% of your audience make it 50% down your page and then there’s a noticeable drop off by the time you reach the 60th percentile, where should you place your CTA button?

-It’s worth implementing heatmaps across your B2B website and assessing the placement of your CTAs.
+It’s worth implementing heatmaps across your site and assessing the placement of your CTAs.
 You could find out that your less than average conversion rate is in part down to the placement of your forms and CTAs.

-For the end user, chatbots are increasingly the norm across B2C and B2B websites.
-In many cases, they are the first ‘person’ a lead or prospect will ‘talk’ to from your business.
-It’s your first chance to make a good impression.
+For the end user, chatbots are increasingly the norm.
+In many cases, they are the first ‘person’ a potential online lead will ‘talk’ to from your business.
+This makes your chatbot your first chance to make a good impression.

 As the technology matures, people are becoming far more comfortable with bots.
 If programmed properly, people know they’ll get the answer they need without the hard sell.
 This is key.
 If you programme your chatbot to be genuinely helpful, there’s almost no doubt it could help you generate more leads online.

 - Schedule Meetings